Gayaza High School: Governance

 The Board of Governors is the governing body of the school and is constituted as provided for by the Education Board of Governors regulations, section 59 part (ii) of the Education Act, 2008.
-It consists of about 15 people representing all the major stake holders namely; foundation body, parents, teachers, non-teaching staff, local government and Alumni.
+It consists of about 15 people representing all the major stakeholders: foundation body, parents, teachers, non-teaching staff, local government and alumni.

 Management

-The day-to-day management of the school is headed by the Head teacher (headmistress) who is supported by two deputies and a Director of Studies.
-There are three Deans [i.e. a dean of the Lower school (Secondary 1 and 2), a dean of the Middle school, (Secondary 3 and 4), and a dean of the Upper school (Secondary 5 and 6)]: a senior woman, a senior man and a senior house mistress who support the management of the school.
-The responsibilities of the respective management staff are listed in the Gayaza High School Human Resource Manual.
+The day-to-day management of the school is headed by the head teacher (headmistress) who is supported by two deputies and a director of studies.
+There are three deans: a dean of the Lower school (Secondary 1 and 2), a dean of the Middle School (Secondary 3 and 4), and a dean of the Upper school (Secondary 5 and 6).
+A senior woman, a senior man and a senior house mistress support the management of the school.

 Headmistresses

-Alfreda Allen (Founding Headmistress 1905–1930)
+Alfreda Allen (founding headmistress 1905–1930)

 Alfreda Allen was the first headmistress of Gayaza in 1905.
-Sent by the Church Missionary Society (CMS) to fast-track girls' education in the country, she arrived in Buganda with Janet Smith, later followed by Dorothy Allan, Nancy Corby and Irene Steintz to start the school.
-In 1904, under the reign of Kabaka Daudi Cwa II; Sir Apollo Kaggwa, a in chief in Buganda, requested the England-based Church Missionary Society to open a girls' school at Gayaza although this was resisted at first because the then Chiefs were not willing to pay for girls' education.
-These fears were however swept aside when a CMS ladies' conference, convened in England, resolved that a girls' school be started near the Gayaza mission land, which was donated by the King.
+Sent by the Church Mission Society (CMS) to fast-track girls' education in the country, she arrived in Buganda with Janet Smith, later followed by Dorothy Allan, Nancy Corby and Irene Steintz to start the school.
+In 1904, under the reign of Kabaka Daudi Cwa II, Sir Apollo Kaggwa, a chief in Buganda, asked the England-based Church Mission Society to open a girls' school at Gayaza.
+This was resisted at first, because the then chiefs were not willing to pay for girls' education.
+These fears were, however, swept aside when a CMS ladies' conference, convened in England, resolved that a girls' school be started near the Gayaza mission land, which was donated by the king.
 Prior to this, there had been a few boys' schools, while the girls were only receiving church instruction in the scriptures and catechism in preparation for baptism.
-In recognition of her memorable work, the school chapel (Alfreda Allen chapel) was named after her.
+In recognition of her memorable work, the school chapel (Alfreda Allen Chapel) was named after her.